socrata/dev.socrata.com/docs/datatypes/text.md

 | `IS NOT NULL`             | `TRUE` for strings that are not `NULL`.                                     |
 | <code>&#124;&#124;</code> | Concatenate two strings together                                            |

-The following table describes the functions that can be used with `text` strings.
+And the following functions can be used with them:

 {% include function_listing.html datatype="text" %}